 Path to composer.json

 In this field, specify the location of the composer.json that you want to use as default.
-All the Composer commands invoked from on the main menu will be executed in accordance with the settings from this configuration file.
+All the Composer commands invoked from from the main menu will be executed in accordance with the settings from this configuration file.

 You can have several composer.json files in one PhpStorm project.
 For each composer.json, actions are invoked from its context menu in the editor or in the Project view, or using the shortcut links on top of the editor panel.